 Gaston Picchio, PhD, Chief Development Officer, to Depart Arbutus at Year End

-WARMINSTER, Pa., Sept.
-30, 2022 (GLOBE NEWSWIRE) -- Arbutus Biopharma Corporation ABUS, a clinical-stage biopharmaceutical company leveraging its extensive virology expertise to develop novel therapeutics that target specific viral diseases, today announced that Gaston Picchio, PhD, Chief Development Officer, will be leaving the Company for personal reasons.
+/EIN News/ -- WARMINSTER, Pa., Sept.
+30, 2022 (GLOBE NEWSWIRE) -- Arbutus Biopharma Corporation (Nasdaq: ABUS), a clinical-stage biopharmaceutical company leveraging its extensive virology expertise to develop novel therapeutics that target specific viral diseases, today announced that Gaston Picchio, PhD, Chief Development Officer, will be leaving the Company for personal reasons.
 Dr. Picchio will continue to serve as CDO until his departure on December 31, 2022.
-The Company has initiated a search for Dr. Picchio's replacement.
+The Company has initiated a search for Dr. Picchio’s replacement.

 “On behalf of our entire team, I would like to thank Gaston for his many contributions in growing Arbutus to where it is today,” said William Collier, Chief Executive Officer and President of Arbutus.
 “Gaston has led a talented group of professionals responsible for advancing the Company’s clinical pipeline with the goal of potentially developing a functional cure for patients with chronic hepatitis B virus.
 These efforts, along with those to advance our preclinical assets both in HBV and coronavirus into the clinic, will continue to proceed as planned through the leadership transition.”